-This is a 4 part series on how to deliver a stellar a site search experience.
-In this post, we will share usability guidelines on designing a predictive site search – one that anticipates user intent and intelligently guides them towards the right product.
+In this post, we will share usability guidelines for designing a predictive site search that anticipates user intent and intelligently guides them toward the right product.

-This is a beautiful quote from the movie The Fifth Element, which seems highly relevant in a world that is moving towards smart systems with predictive capabilities.
-The operating word here is anticipation and it holds true for eCommerce site search as well i.e. to anticipate correctly what the customer expects and wants, and showcase relevant products accordingly.
+This is a beautiful quote from the movie The Fifth Element, which seems highly relevant in a world that is moving towards intelligent systems with predictive capabilities.
+The operative word here is anticipation.
+This holds true for eCommerce site search, i.e., to anticipate correctly what the customer expects and wants, and showcase relevant products accordingly.
 In the eCommerce context, predictive search refers to search autocomplete.

-For instance, for one of our customers in the fashion space – Deborah Lippmann – it was important to take customers to the right subcategory just like a salesman would.
-If a customer searches for a pink nail color, it is important to prompt them to narrow their search to relevant sub-categories such as glitter or shimmer.
-Also considering most of their products are brands in themselves, showing best sellers in autocomplete led to higher click-throughs.
+For instance, for one of our customers in the fashion space – Deborah Lippmann – it was critical to take customers to the correct sub-category, just like a salesman would.
+If a customer searches for "pink nail color," it is helpful to prompt them to narrow their search to relevant sub-categories such as glitter or shimmer.
+Also, considering most of their products are brands in themselves, showing best sellers in autocomplete led to higher click-throughs.

-For another customer that operated in the equipment and hardware space, we realized that a lot of searches are being made using part numbers and models.
-For this we customized the autocomplete to show search suggestions for both.
+For another customer that operated in the equipment and hardware space, we realized many searches were being made using part numbers and models.
+For this, we customized the autocomplete to show search suggestions for both.

-Here’s to summarize a few essential design hacks for site search autocomplete:
+In summary, here are a few essential design hacks to improve site search autocomplete: